 - Start on all fours.
 Place your heels and palms flat on the floor.
 At the same time, bring your hips upward, keeping your back straight as possible.

 - It’s OK if your feet can’t flatten completely.
-Do the best you
+Do the best you can, aiming to make a “V” shape with your body.

 5. Child’s Pose